getzola/zola/docs/content/documentation/content/section.md

 weight = 20
 +++

-A section is automatically created implicitly when a folder is found in the `content` section.
+A section is automatically created when a folder is found in the `content` section, unless it only contains a `index.md` file and is actually a page with assets.

 You can add `_index.md` file to a folder to augment a section and give it some metadata and/or content.

+The index page is actually a section created automatically like any other: you can add metadata and content by adding `_index.md` at the root of the `content` folder.

 ## Front-matter

 The front-matter is a set of metadata embedded in a file.
 In Gutenberg, it is at the beginning of the file, surrounded by `+++` and uses TOML.

-As the file itself is optional, none of the front-matter variables are mandatory.
-However the opening and closing `+++` are required even if there are no variables in it.
+While none of the front-matter variables are mandatory, the the opening and closing `+++` are required.

 Here is an example `_index.md` with all the variables available: